 New City Assessor

-Associated Appraisal will be maintaining and updating the City’s assessments for 2019 and begin working on a revaluation of all properties to be completed for the 2020 tax year.
+Associated Appraisal will be working on a revaluation of all properties to be completed for the 2020 tax year.

-The new City Assessor may be contacted as follows:
+The City Assessor may be contacted as follows:

 Associated Appraisal Consultants, Inc.

 For Property Search: www.apraz.com

 Phone: 920-749-1995, press 3

 The City Assessor, Associated Appraisal Consultants, will be conducting a revaluation of all properties in 2020 for the purpose of updating all assessed values to reflect current market conditions.
 The last revaluation occurred in 2013.
 According the Wisconsin Department of Revenue, the City’s assessment level was nearly 20% below market value in 2019.